-Catholic School Applicants
+Diocesan School Applicants

-Prospective students who attend Catholic schools will receive their applications in mid-January from their grade school.
+Prospective students who attend diocesan schools will receive their applications in mid-January from their grade school.
 The application deadline will be at the end of the same week in which the applications are distributed.
 Upon submission of the diocesan application, records will be sent to the applicant's "first-choice" school.
 Please understand that Saint Ignatius High School must be listed as the first choice in order to be considered for admission.

-Non-Catholic School Applicants
+Non-Diocesan School Applicants

 Prospective students who do not attend diocesan schools will receive non-diocesan application forms when they take our admissions test.
 These forms must be submitted to our office by January 31, 2015.
 The application will become official upon the receipt of the non-diocesan application form and transcripts (in addition to the forms mentioned earlier).
 The admissions committee is made up of the school's Principal, Director of Admissions, the Director of Multicultural and Retention Services, and several faculty members.
 In mid-February 2015, this committee will select our Class of 2019, making decisions based on the admissions philosophy set by the school's Board of Regents.
 All applicants will receive decision letters by the end of February.